opentofu/opentofu/rfc/20240610-Tofu-Version-Compatibility.md

 The `configs.Module.CheckCoreVersionRequirements()` function is where we will need to emit the warnings and corresponding debug log entries.

+As discussed in the `.tofu` RFC, we will want to quickly work on support for this featu

 ### Open Questions

 Should there be an option (config, CLI, or ENV) to:
 * Disable the version checking altogether?
 * Don't check terraform required_versions
 * Treat both Tofu and Terraform version as identical instead of using our equivalent "terraform version" guess?
-* Do we show the guessed terraform version in `tofu -version`, maybe with a `-verbose` flag?
+* ~~Do we show the guessed terraform version in `tofu -version`, maybe with a `-verbose` flag?~~ This goes against the Technical Steering Committee's strong recommendation against a version compatibility table.

 ### Future Considerations